ModernPeople/website-2023/README.md

 - Consult the installation documentation: https://sharp.pixelplumbing.com/install
 ```

-If you have any idea how to fix this — maybe by finding a way to run `sharp` on Stackblitz's Web Container architecture, or maybe by allowing to run in a mode in which images aren't downscaled dynamically so we don;t need `sharp`; please let us know!
+If you have any idea how to fix this — maybe by finding a way to run `sharp` on Stackblitz's Web Container architecture, or maybe by allowing to run in a mode in which images aren't downscaled dynamically so we don't need `sharp`; please let us know!

-#### Code Spaces, on Github infrastructure
+#### Codespaces, on Github infrastructure

-…trying out atm.
+On the [Github repo overview page](https://github.com/ModernPeople/website-2023) you can click the green Code button, select the "Codespaces" tab instead of the "local" one.
+This should work out of the box with the configured devcontainer.json image, but will sometimes give me trouble were I can't view the running app in my browser; something goes wrong on Github's end wrt to port forwarding; it just hangs forever instead of connecting.
+I've tried switching to publicly visible previews instead, and adding `-- --host` to my `npm run dev` script.

+## Adding a new project

+Projects on the Modern People website show up in two spaces:
+- as a preview on the main `/work` page
+- as a set of pages of deep dive on the project-specific deep dives.

+Both of these are stored in one subfolder, so they can easily use the same components and assets.